ASVAB AFQT Frequent QuestionsCommon Questions on the Armed Services Vocational Aptitude Battery (ASVAB) Armed Forces Qualification Test (AFQT) Score.

 My school cannot afford to establish all of the new measures that are being added to the CCI.
 This is going to hurt my school’s CCI score.
 Why are more measures being added?

 Schools are not being asked to implement new programs.
 Keep in mind that there are multiple ways in the CCI that schools can demonstrate how they are preparing students for success after high school.
-The addition of new measures in the CCI allows the CDE to provide credit to schools that have had certain programs in place.
+The addition of this new measure allows the CDE to potentially provide credit to schools that already administer the ASVAB to their students.

 This is the first time I have heard about collecting ASVAB scores.
 Has this been communicated before?